FailAcademy/learning/html-css-essentials/adp-vancouver/_slides/week-04/02-forms-react-redux.md

 ## Challenge

 Create a form in your Boomtown project.
 Include:
-  - saving data to the Redux store
+  - Saving data to the Redux store
-  - validation of fields
+  - Validation of fields
-  - styled components
+  - Styled components
-  - error feedback
+  - Error feedback
-  - a disabled submit button when the form is invalid
+  - A disabled submit button when the form is invalid

 {% endhighlight %}